faceyspacey/redux-first-router/README.md

 and you're free to make your own.
 Basically it passes the `href` on to **Pure Redux Router** and calls `event.preventDefault()` to stop page reloads.
 It also can take an action object as a prop, which it will transform into a URL for you!
 The package is obvious enough once you get the hang of what's going on here--check it out when you're ready: [pure-redux-router-link](http://github.com/faceyspacey/pure-redux-router-link).
-We don't offer route matching components like *React Router*--that's what state is for!
+And if you're wondering, we don't offer route matching components like *React Router*--that's what state is for!
 See our FAQ below.

 ## routesMap